 Use the space in your cubicle to your advantage to absorb some unwanted noise.
 Lay down a rug, get a few plants or get yourself a cushy new office chair.
 Filling your cubicle with soft items will help reduce the sound reflectivity of surfaces.

 One smart way to keep the volume down in cubicles is to space them out.
 This spacing will allow people to do their work without thinking about the person in the cubicle only a few feet away from them.
 If your office has a hybrid model of working from home and going to the office, have every other employee come into the office to naturally put space between occupied cubicles.

 Another way to limit noise in your office is to dedicate a specific room for calls.
 Anyone who has a video or phone call can use that room so the employees doing quiet work can do so in peace.
 This space also provides an element of privacy for the person doing the call, as it can sometimes feel slightly awkward to know everyone around you can hear every word you say on your call.

 10. Use Noise-Canceling Headphones

 Sometimes, office workers can take soundproofing into their own hands — or, ears.
 Noise-canceling headphones are a great way to reduce the sound one hears throughout the workday.
 Plus, they allow people to listen to their favorite music without disrupting the concentration and peace of the people around them.
 Consider noise-canceling headphones to block out sound while being mindful of your neighbor’s experience.

-Learn More Soundproofing Tips From Soundproof Cow
+Learn More Tips to Soundproof Cubicles From Soundproof Cow

 You probably never imagined you could soundproof a cubicle before, right?
 But you can.
 That’s the magic of Soundproof Cow.
 Our goal is to bring great noise control and clear, crisp sound to every possible situation, from an auditorium to a cubicle, and we’re doing it day after day.
 To learn more about our acoustic panels or other soundproofing products, drop us a line today!